Gilead-BioStats/gsm/README.md

 - **Code Examples** - The Cookbook Vignette provides a series of simple examples, and all functions include examples as part of Roxygen documentation.
 - **Code Review** - Code review is conducted using GitHub Pull requests, and a log of all PRs is included in the Qualification Report Vignette.
 - **Function Documentation** - Detailed documentation for each function is maintained with Roxygen.
-- **Package Checks** - Standard package checks are run using Github actions and must be passing before PRs are merged.
+- **Package Checks** - Standard package checks are run using GitHub Actions and must be passing before PRs are merged.
 - **Data Specifications** - Machine-readable data specifications are maintained for all KRIs.
 Specifications automatically added to relevant function documentation.
 - **Continuous Integration** - Continuous integration is provided via GitHub Actions.
 - **Regression Testing** - Extensive QC and testing is done before each release.